-Maastricht Mill, a Dutch paper producing company, has turned to IoT development to monitor the quality of produced paper.
-The enterprise rolled out the network of temperature and vibration sensors to monitor the condition of press rolls particularly critical for the quality of produced paper, which helped the company to minimize the amount of low-quality paper.
+We have turned to IoT development to monitor the quality of produced paper.
+We rolled out the network of temperature and vibration sensors to monitor the condition of press rolls particularly critical for the quality of produced paper, which helped the company to minimize the amount of low-quality yield.

-To ensure workers’ safety, Nation Waste, Inc. is leveraging a safety monitoring solution, powered by IBM’s Watson IoT.
+To ensure our workers’ safety, we leverage a safety monitoring solution powered by IBM’s Watson IoT.
 The solution uses a range of sensors, including accelerometers to measure workers’ movements and detect falls, heat sensors and heart rate measuring devices to help detect overheating and fatigue.
-Leveraging safety monitoring solutions, Nation Waste managed to reduce the number of workplace injuries and diminish their severity, not to mention the increase in profit margins by at least 40 percent.
+With safety monitoring solutions, we managed to reduce the number of workplace injuries and diminish their severity, not to mention the increase in profit margins by at least 40 percent.

 IoT applications for industrial asset management